Glabrousness: In botany

 Glabrousness or otherwise, of leaves, stems, and fruit is a feature commonly mentioned in plant keys; in botany and mycology, a glabrous morphological feature is one that is smooth and may be glossy.
 It has no bristles or hair-like structures such as trichomes.
 In anything like the zoological sense, no plants or fungi have hair or wool, although some structures may resemble such materials.

 The term "glabrous" strictly applies only to features that lack trichomes at all times.
 When an organ bears trichomes at first, but loses them with age, the term used is glabrescent.

 In the model plant Arabidopsis thaliana, trichome formation is initiated by the GLABROUS1 protein.
 Knockouts of the corresponding gene lead to glabrous plants.
-This phenotype has already been used in gene editing experiments and might be of interest as visual marker for plant research to improve gene editing methods such as CRISPR/Cas9.
+This phenotype has already been used in gene editing experiments and might be of interest as a visual marker for plant research to improve gene editing methods such as CRISPR/Cas9.